chinamike65/hugo-tuolesi/content/book1/book1en.md

 **3. Complete Practice**

 Southern Buddhism cultivates the vows for liberation and the thirty-seven paths.
 Chinese Buddhism cultivates the vows of renunciation and liberation, the vows of Bodhisattvas, compassion, bodhicitta, and six degrees of perfection.
-Tibetan Buddhist practice is complete: the external practice of the Hinayana method, the internal practice of the Mahayana Sutra method and the Tantric practice of the four classes of Tantra, and the practice of the three vehicles of Theravada, Mahayana, and Vajrayana.
+Tibetan Buddhist practice is complete: the external practice of the Hinayana method, the internal practice of the Mahayana Sutra method and the Vajrayana practice of the four classes of Tantra, and the practice of the three vehicles of Theravada, Mahayana, and Vajrayana.

 **4. Well preserved**